It happens sometimes when we need to track a single point target vs. its achievement.

 Download this file from here to check my ready to use excel thermometer chart.

 Dynamic Thermometer Chart with Different Colors

 When I was writing this post, one of my friends who was sitting beside me, asked: “Hey, why don’t you use different colors for different levels in this thermometer chart.”

 This one is a little bit tricky but worth to learn & you’ll enjoy your final chart.
 I have used different colors for different levels.

 - Enter following data in your worksheet.

-- Enter target value (I am using 100 here).
-And, in achievement cell insert your actual achievement (You can also automate this if you need).
+- Enter target value (I’m using 100 here) and in the achievement cell insert the actual achievement value.

-- Now, we have to insert three simple formulas in rest of the three cell.
+- After that, we have to insert three simple formulas in rest of the three cells.

-- These all formulas will show achievement value if it is falling in their range (Here I have achievement value in cell F4).
+Note: These formulas will show achievement value if it is falling in their range.

-- Now, you have a chart like this.
-And, in this chart, we have four bars but two out them have no value right now.
+- At this point, we have a chart like below with four bars but two out them have no value.

-- Click on the chart options drop down & select Series “Excellent”.
+- Click on the chart options drop down and select Series “Excellent”.

-- Change the chart plot to secondary.
-(Do this for all three bars) .
+- Change the chart plot to secondary (Do this for excellent, good, and bad bars) .

 - Match axis unit values for both of the axes.